Paul Walker: Career

-After his death in 2013, four films starring Walker were released; the thriller film Hours (2013), the action film Brick Mansions (2014), itself a remake of the French film District 13 (2004).
-He also served as executive producer on the film Pawn Shop Chronicles (2013), while Furious 7, originally slated for release in 2014, was pushed back to recreate Walker's likeness.
-The filmmakers hired Peter Jackson's Weta Digital visual effects house to complete this, using existing reference materials, Walker's brothers Caleb and Cody, as well as actor John Brotherton, as stand-ins, and outtakes or older footage, to create an accurate remodel of Walker's face.
+After his death in 2013, three films starring Walker were released; the thriller film Hours (2013), which he also served as an executive producer, the action film Brick Mansions (2014), itself a remake of the French film District 13 (2004).
+He also starred in the action film Furious 7 (2015) but died before he had wrapped up filming.
+It was originally set to release in 2014, but was pushed back to recreate Walker's likeness.
+At the time of his death, he had completed around 85% of his scenes.
+The filmmakers hired Peter Jackson's Weta Digital visual effects house to complete this, using existing reference materials, Walker's brothers Caleb and Cody, as well as co-star John Brotherton, as stand-ins, and outtakes or older footage, to create an accurate remodel of Walker's face.
 The film was then released in 2015, and Walker won the award for Choice Movie Actor: Action at the 2015 Teen Choice Awards, and was nominated for Choice Movie: Chemistry (shared with Diesel, Johnson, Michelle Rodriguez, Tyrese Gibson, and Ludacris).

-Walker was also set to play Agent 47 in the film adaptation Hitman: Agent 47 (2015), but died before production began.
+Walker was also set to play Dawson Cole in Nicholas Sparks's film adaptation of The Best of Me (2014) and Agent 47 in the film adaptation Hitman: Agent 47 (2015) after wrapping up production of Furious 7 (2015), but died before both productions began.
+His roles went to James Marsden and Rupert Friend, respectively.
 It was later revealed Walker declined the role of Superman in Superman Returns (2006), allegedly due to the "Superman curse" and the celebrity associated with the role.